 Please note: Items from the reserve collection CANNOT be renewed.

 - Items may be renewed by telephone (see contact details).

 - Items may also be renewed via the web: access the Library Catalogue, click on "My UJLink" and follow the prompts.

 - Visit the circulation desk and provide your card.
 Ask staff to renew items for you.

 Q5.
-What if the item I want should be on the shelves, but I cannot find it?
+What if the item I am looking for can't be found on the shelves?

 If an item shows 'available' on the catalogue, but it is not on the shelves:

-- Go to the lending desk and complete a “Missing books” form.
+- Go to the lending desk and complete a “Missing books” form or complete the form

 - The Library staff will search for the item and place it on hold for you if found.